vsr2158/SAM_enable_enterprisesupport_controltower_linked/README.md

 # Enable Enterprise Support on AWS Control Tower Linked Account

-Using multi account strategy to manage your AWS environment is recommended best practice.
-One way to manage and govern multi account is to use [AWS Control Tower](https://aws.amazon.com/controltower/).
+One of the best practices of managing mulitple accounts in the AWS environments is to leverage use of [AWS Control Tower](https://aws.amazon.com/controltower/).

-As part of operational activity all AWS accounts needs to be enrolled into the right [support level](https://aws.amazon.com/premiumsupport/plans/).
-AWS Control Tower makes account creation with required security and gobernance controls easy, and provides you options to do further customizations using [lifecycle events](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html).
+As part of operational activity all AWS accounts needs to be enrolled with the right [support level](https://aws.amazon.com/premiumsupport/plans/).
+By the use of AWS Control Tower account creation with required security and governance controls becomes easy, and provides options to further customize using [lifecycle events](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html).

-This project utilizes once such event "CreateManagedAccount" to automate support case creation requesting the newly created account to be enrolled in Enterprise Support tier.
+This project utilizes one such event "CreateManagedAccount" to automate support case creation while requesting the newly created account to be enrolled in Enterprise Support tier.

-AWS Serverless Application Model is a great way to package and quickly deploy serverless applications such of these which are completely event driven, to learn more about SAM refer to [AWS documentation](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders: